tokeidlom/STA-1E-2E/README.md

 This system is based on the 2e quickstart guide rules at present, and will be updated with the new rules as soon as the books are released.

+If you use the modified LCARS UI module you will need to switch to the updated one https://raw.githubusercontent.com/tokeidlom/STA-LCARS-UI/main/src/module.json for this to keep working.

 # v1.2.1
 - updated system to work with v12,
 - added character sheet for 2e, which removes challenge dice button and calculates stress based on the new rules,